cannatag/ldap3/docs/manual/source/tutorial.rst

     [b'20150930040659Z']

-In the previous searche operations we specified ``dc=demo1, dc=freeipa, dc=org`` as the starting base of our search, but the objects we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
-So the server has, for some unapparent reason, walked down in every context under the base and applied the filter to each of the objects in the sub-contexts.
+In the previous search operations we specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
+So the server has, for some unapparent reason, walked down in every context under the base and applied the filter to each of the entries in the sub-contexts.
 It actually performed a *whole subtree* search.
-Other possible kind of search are the *single level* (that searches only in the level specified in the base) and the *base object* (that search only in the attributes of the object specified in the base).
-What changes in this different kinds of searches is the breath of the portion of the LDAP database that is searched.
+Other possible kinds of search are the *single level* (that searches only in the level specified in the base) and the *base object*
+(that search only in the attributes of the entry specified in the base).
+What changes in this different kinds of search is the breath of the portion of the LDAP database that is searched.
 This is called the **scope** of the search and can be specified with the ``search_scope`` attribute of the search operation.
-It can assume thre different values (defined in the ldap3 namespace) ```BASE```, ```LEVEL``` and ```SUBTREE```.
-The latter value is the default for the search opertion, so this clarifies why we got back all the objects in the sub-contexts of the base in our previous searches.
+It can assume three different values ``BASE``, ``LEVEL`` and ``SUBTREE``.
+The latter value is the default for the search opertion, so this clarifies why we got back all the entries in the sub-contexts of the base in our previous searches.

 You can have a LDIF representation of the response of a search with::